eastfarm/pkm-system/docs/PKM-System-Overview.md

 * Manual file uploads
 * Email Shortcuts (Phase 2)

-All data will be transformed into markdown with YAML frontmatter and stored alongside original files.
+All data will be transformed into structured markdown metadata records containing AI-enriched summaries, tags, and references to the original source files.
+Text content is included only when appropriate.
 The system will be simple, extensible, and voice-enabled (in Phase 2).

 ---